JakubMachu/Veeam_FolderSynchronizer/README.md

 The Folder Synchronization Application is a C# program that periodically synchronizes the content of a source folder with a replica folder.
 It ensures that the replica folder maintains an identical copy of the source folder.

-The Logger class is responsible for logging, and the FolderSynchronizer class handles the synchronization logic.
+The LogToFile method is responsible for logging, and the SynchronizeFolders method handles the synchronization logic.
-The Program class remains the entry point for the application.

 ## Features

 - One-way synchronization from source to replica.
-- Periodic synchronization at user-defined intervals.
+- Periodic synchronization at user-defined intervals (in seconds).
-- Logging of file creation, copying, and removal operations.
+- Logging of file creation and copyin operations.

 ## Requirements